virtualabishek/bit-6th-sem/management-information-system/lesson-4.md

 ### Accountability in Cybersecurity

-While all employees are responsible for cybersecurity, accountability often falls on leadership[3].
-Classic examples are the EU General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA), where emerging modern laws increase legal liability risk[3].
-Information security governance is the responsibility of the board of directors and senior executives[3].
+While all employees are responsible for cybersecurity, accountability often falls on leadership.
+Classic examples are the EU General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA), where emerging modern laws increase legal liability risk.
+Information security governance is the responsibility of the board of directors and senior executives.

 ### Pathological Accountability

-A challenge in information systems is **pathological accountability**, where accountability becomes reified and solidified and in effect goes counter to the social aim of responsibility[1].
+A challenge in information systems is **pathological accountability**, where accountability becomes reified and solidified and in effect goes counter to the social aim of responsibility.
 This occurs when accountability structures become rigid and disconnected from their original purpose of ensuring ethical behavior.

 ## Liability

-**Liability** is a feature of political systems in which a body of laws permits individuals and firms to recover damages to them by other actors, systems or organizations[1].
+**Liability** is a feature of political systems in which a body of laws permits individuals and firms to recover damages to them by other actors, systems or organizations.
 Liability provides legal recourse when harm occurs.

 ### Liability in Information Systems

-Determining liability and responsibility for software or hardware defects that can cause data breaches or other negative consequences is an ethical concern[6].
+Determining liability and responsibility for software or hardware defects that can cause data breaches or other negative consequences is an ethical concern.
 Organizations must establish clear policies about who bears responsibility when systems fail or cause harm.

 ### Legal Frameworks